zhgzhg/Geany-Unix-Timestamp-Converter/README.md

 Unix Timestamp Converter is a plugin for Geany used to convert unix epoch timestamps to a human readable string.
-The supported format of the timestamp is an integer one for e.g. "1433141615".
-Timestamps akin to this type "1433141615.123" will be internally trimmed to "1433141615".
+The supported timestamp formats include integers in seconds or milliseconds like "1433141615", "1433141615123" as well as floating point up to milliseconds like "1433141615.123".

 This repository represents an independent project whose results could be manually integrated with Geany.